Skip to main content

 Quirky landmark / historic district

-The only steam-powered clock in the world, whistling every 15 minutes on Water Street since 1977, is a gateway to Gastown's broader appeal: the Victorian brick buildings, cobblestones, and galleries make this the most atmospheric walk in downtown Vancouver.
+The only steam-powered clock in the world.
+Whistles every 15 minutes on Water Street since 1977.
+A gateway to Gastown's broader appeal: Victorian brick buildings, cobblestones, and galleries make this the most atmospheric walk in downtown Vancouver.

 Local Food to Try